ericcornelissen/shescape/SECURITY.md

 ## Reporting a Vulnerability

-The maintainers of _Shescape_ take security bugs very seriously.
+The maintainers of this project take security bugs very seriously.
 We appreciate your efforts to responsibly disclose your findings.
-Due to the non-funded open-source nature of this project, we take a best-efforts approach when it comes to engaging with (security) reports.
+Due to the non-funded and open-source nature of this project, we take a best-efforts approach when it comes to engaging with (security) reports.